jamiely/poetry-parser/README.md

 # Flow of Program

   1. Read poem from STDIN
   2. Separate poem into words, normalize for dictionary lookup
   3. Build dictionary from `cmudict.0.7a` file
   4. Submit original poem and dictionary to classifier
   5. Process the poem into `Word` types, containing extended information
   6. Tokenize the `Word` lists
   7. Parse the tokens using the extended `Word` information
   8. Apply one of the parsers (rhymingPoem, haiku, limerick, sonnet) to classify the poem type
   9. Retrieve a RhymeMap to characterize the rhyming scheme of the poem

-# Usage

-    ./Main < extra/arb.hku

 # Main Components Description